jalexy12/gregs-records/README.md

 ```

 > **_Improvements:_** To be truly composable, the styles also have to be configurable and a property.
 I didn't have time to implement this unfortunately.

+## Improvements / Areas of Focus

+- The HTML in this application isn't really 'semantic' -- I did shortcut a bit with divs and spans for times sake
+- Testing -- likewise I'd typically use RTL, but I cut that out of my workflow for the time constraint.